-Definition: is the name used by doctors to define the symptom of dyspnea (difficulty breathing) that occurs when a person is lying down.
+Definition: do doctors use the name to define the symptom of dyspnea (difficulty breathing) that occurs when a person is lying down.

-Orthopnea is considered an important symptom, mainly because it is often a sign of worsening heart failure, but it can also be caused by other medical conditions.
+Orthopnea is considered an important symptom, mainly because it is often a sign of worsening heart failure, but other medical conditions can also cause it.

 For this reason, anyone who undergoes orthopnea should always be evaluated by a doctor.

-The word orthopnea is derived from a Greek work that means “direct breath”.
-In the medical field, this type of disorder is characterized by having shortness of breath due to improper posture.
+The word orthopnea is derived from a Greek word that means “direct breath.”
+This type of disorder is characterized by having shortness of breath due to improper posture in the medical field.

-The person is also likely to use several pillows just to be able to breathe perfectly at night.
+The person is also likely to use several pillows for breathing perfectly at night.

-Since this condition causes the person to have a serious problem in breathing, having this type of disorder is very dangerous, since it can kill the person during their sleep.
+Since this condition causes the person to have a severe problem with breathing, having this type of disorder is very dangerous since it can kill the person during their sleep.

-Orthopnea can be a subtle condition, in which a person notices that sleep is more comfortable with several pillows under their head, or a more severe condition in which the person can breathe deeply and comfortably only when sitting or standing.
+Orthopnea can be an acceptable condition in which a person notices that sleep is more comfortable with several pillows under their head, or a more severe condition in which they can breathe deeply and comfortably only when sitting or standing.

 It can occur along with swelling of the feet or ankles.

 Orthopnea is a sign of heart failure.
-It is caused by congestion in the lungs – and perhaps accompanied by the accumulation of excess fluid in the lungs (pulmonary edema) – which occurs as a result of left heart failure.
+It is caused by congestion in the lungs, perhaps accompanied by the accumulation of excess fluid in the lungs (pulmonary edema), which occurs due to left heart failure.

 When someone lies down, gravity causes a redistribution of fluid within the body.